@karmaniverous/stan-cli

 • Use -c to include outputs inside archives and remove them from disk (combine mode).

-3. Start a fresh chat with this agent each time you attach a new archive set.
+2. In TypingMind, start a fresh chat with this agent whenever you attach a new archive set.
+Use GPT‑5 with “High” reasoning if available (this is built into the agent linked above)

 • [ ] stan init successfully created config and docs.